epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **MIG**: Memory Interface Generator, a parameterizable Xilinx IP module used to generate a Memory Controller.

+- **MiniEdgeIC**: A 'mini' Edge Triggered Interrupt Controller consisting of an Interrupt Status (ISR) and an Interrupt Enable (IEN) Register.

 - **MEMC**: Memory Controller.

 - **Migen**: A Python-based toolbox for building digital hardware.
 Built on FHDL.

 - **MMI**: Memory Map Information file.
 An MMI file is an XML file that syntactically describes how individual block RAMs make up a contiguous logical data space.

+- **Mtime**: Machine Timer Register, part of the RISC-V Timer Module.

+- **Mtimecmp**: Machine Timer Compare Register, part of the RISC-V Timer Module.

 - **MSB**: Most Significant Bit.

 - **MUX**: Multiplexer.

 - **NDM Reset**: Non-Debug Module reset signal/domain.

+- **Nested Interrupt**: A higher priority interrupt that occurs during the execution of another interrupt service routine.

+- **NMI**: Non-Maskable Interrupt.

 - **OLOGIC**: A dedicated synchronous block sending data out of the FPGA through the IOB (Xilinx terminology.
 See [Arty A7 Reference Manual](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual)).